-- (a) A physician who intentionally or knowingly violates the prohibition in section 4(b) of this article commits an act of unprofessional conduct and his or her license to practice medicine in the State of West Virginia shall be suspended or revoked pursuant to the West Virginia Board of Medicine pursuant to §30-3-1 et seq. of this code. - (b) A physician who knowingly or intentionally delivers to the commissioner any report required by section 4(c) of this article, and known by him or her to be false, shall be subject to a civil penalty or fine as determined by the West Virginia Board of Medicine.
+- (a) A physician who intentionally or knowingly violates the prohibition in §16-2Q-4(b) of this code commits an act of unprofessional conduct and his or her license to practice medicine in the State of West Virginia shall be suspended or revoked pursuant to the West Virginia Board of Medicine pursuant to §30-3-1 et seq. of this code. - (b) A physician who knowingly or intentionally delivers to the commissioner any report required by §16-2Q-4(b) of this code, and known by him or her to be false, is subject to a civil penalty or fine as determined by the West Virginia Board of Medicine.

-§16-2P-8.
+§16-2Q-8.
 Additional Enforcement.

-The Attorney General shall have authority to bring an action in law or equity to enforce the provisions of this article on behalf of the commissioner of the Bureau of Public Health or the West Virginia Board of Medicine.
-The West Virginia Board of Medicine shall also have authority to bring such action on its own behalf.
+The Attorney General may bring an action in law or equity to enforce the provisions of this article on behalf of the commissioner of the Bureau of Public Health or the West Virginia Board of Medicine.
+The West Virginia Board of Medicine may bring such action on its own behalf.

-§16-2P-9.
+§16-2Q-9.
 Construction.

-Nothing in this article shall be construed as creating or recognizing a right to abortion or as altering generally accepted medical standards.
+Nothing in this article may be construed as creating or recognizing a right to abortion or as altering generally accepted medical standards.
 Further, it is not the intention of this article to make lawful an abortion that is currently unlawful.